Sergei1984/leetcode/readme.md

 ## Problem 88.
 Merge sorted list (into new array) (Easy)

 Pretty easy if we merge starting from the end of lists to avoid overwriting.

+## Problem 53.
+Maximum subarray (Medium)

+For some reason divide-and-conquer algorithm doesn't pass time limit on leetcode.
+Also implemented Kadane's O(n) algorithm which is pretty easy to implement but somehow hard to understand (especially convince yourself that it actually worked).